How To Sell A Condemned House In Plano, Texas

 If you decide to go this route, you will most likely need to lift the condemned status of your home before your real estate professional can sell it.
 This means addressing the necessary repairs.

 If you don’t deal with the repairs, it wouldn’t be cost-effective to hire a real estate professional in the first place because a condemned home will sell for less than its market value.
-In fact, it may not sell at all since traditional buyers will be wary of purchasing a property with significant issues.
+It may not sell at all since traditional buyers will be wary of purchasing a property with significant issues.
 Additionally, they would have trouble securing financing, as banks typically won’t approve loans for condemned houses.

 Selling with a real estate professional would look like this: